MarkusHackspacher/pyLottoSimu/README.md

 make html
 ```

-To translate the program or make a translation in your language,
+To translate the program or make a translation in your language
 insert in the complete.pro your language code.

 ```
 cd pylottosimu
 pylupdate4 complete.pro
 ```

+Translate your language file or fix a typo in the lotto1_xx.ts file.
-translate your language file: lotto1_xx.ts, and produce the .ts translation files with
+Produce the .ts translation files with:

 `lrelease complete.pro`

+feel free and send me a pull request.
+Thank you in advance.

 ![Image](misc/pyLottoSimu_screenshot_en.png "screenshot")